 - Trace configuration

-ArcGIS Runtime supports the trace types described above (upstream, downstream, and so on).
+The trace types described above (upstream, downstream, and so on) are supported.

 Create a set of

 upstream, along with a collection of starting locations (if known at this stage).

 Each trace requires one or more locations from which to initiate the trace.
 Optionally, you can also include barrier locations.
 Starting and barrier locations are defined using instances of